 In other cases, it's not about finding new and better medicines, but about finding better ways to distribute them to people.
 The FDA has given the green light to the first contact lenses who administer graded-release drugs, bringing patients a load of antihistamines for several hours to relieve or prevent itchy eyes.

 The technique could eventually be used to treat other eye diseases as well such as glaucoma, infections and cataracts.

 For decades, researchers have worked to develop treatments for previously incurable (or apparently incurable) diseases by altering our DNA.
 Now, we're finally starting to see these efforts pay off.
 The FDA has given the green light for at least two gene therapy treatments intended to repair or remedy deadly mutations that immediately cause the disease since 2017.

 Another field of research is the CAR-T cell therapy, which modifies a person's T cells in the laboratory to make them better at fighting specific types of cancer; the cells are then reintroduced into the body.

 A little research using gene therapy for correcting the deformed red blood cells of patients with sickle cell anemia seems to have been successful in December.
 The cells of these individuals still appeared to have their normal shape.
 Importantly, individuals no longer suffered from acute pain or other signs associated with sickle cell anemia three years after treatments.

 The results of this and other studies are truly impressive.
 They could represent a real cure for this hereditary disease, which is thought to affect around millions of people around the world.

-Other future gene therapy applications include epidermolysis bullosa (also known as "butterfly disease"), hemophilia and other malignancies.
+Other gene therapy applications in the future include epidermolysis bullosa (also known as "butterfly disease"), hemophilia and other malignancies.

 Farm sows, for example, have been modified to be more compatible with human biology.
 For example by no longer producing a sugar in their muscles which would trigger the human immune system.